-Early Distribution Penalty Tax - If you are under age 59% and receive a nonqualified Roth IRA distribution, an additional early distribution penalty tax of 10% generally will apply to the amount includible in income in the year of the distribution.
-If you are under age 59% and receive a distribution of conversion amounts or employer-sponsored retirement plan rollover amounts within the five-year period beginning with the year in which the conversion or employer-sponsored retirement plan rollover amounts within the five-year period beginning will apply to the amount of the distribution.
-The additional early distribution penalty tax of 10% generally will apply to the amount of the distribution.
+Early Distribution Penalty Tax - If you are under age 591⁄2 and receive a nonqualified Roth IRA distribution, an additional early distribution penalty tax of 10% generally will apply to the amount includible in income in the year of the distribution.
+If you are under age 591⁄2 and receive a distribution of conversion amounts or employer-sponsored retirement plan rollover amounts within the five-year period beginning with the year in which the conversion or employer-sponsored retirement plan rollover occurred, an additional early distribution penalty tax of 10% generally will apply to the amount of the distribution.
 The additional early distribution penalty tax of 10% generally will not apply if one of the following exceptions apply.
 The 10% penalty tax is in addition to any federal income tax that is owed at distribution.

-11. Terminal illness distributions - An exception to the 10% early withdrawal penalty applies for distributions made to an individual whose physician certifies that they have an illness or condition that is reasonably expected to result in death within 84 months.
-1

-12. Participants impacted by a federally declared disaster - May distribute up to \$22,000 per disaster, and such distribution is exempt from the 10% early distribution penalty.
+- 11. Terminal illness distributions An exception to the 10% early withdrawal penalty applies for distributions made to an individual whose physician certifies that they have an illness or condition that is reasonably expected to result in death within 84 months.
+1 - 12.
+Participants impacted by a federally declared disaster May distribute up to \$22,000 per disaster, and such distribution is exempt from the 10% early distribution penalty.
 1